I read an interesting article at The Outline that starts off by demolishing two diehard myths:

 The author of that article notes, “I wonder if the reason so many people think they can write a book is that so many third-rate books are published nowadays.”

-Yes, self-publishing has given those people who want to write a book the opportunity to do so, but should those books be written.
-Will the finished product be a book that will add value and quality to the self-publishing arena and to the reader?
+Yes, self-publishing has given those people who want to write a book the opportunity to do so, but should those books be written?
+Will the finished product be a book that adds value and quality to the self-publishing arena and to the reader?

 Unfortunately, in a lot of instances, this isn’t the case.